Research seminar series

 Examining ethical and epistemological issues in human rights-oriented collaborative and community-based research

 Venue: Centre for Aboriginal Studies Boardroom (Building 211), Curtin University, Bentley

-Dr Lisa Hartley, Senior lecturer, Centre for Human Rights Education
+Speaker: Dr Lisa Hartley, Senior lecturer, Centre for Human Rights Education

 A central mission of the Centre for Human Rights Education is to engage in community-based, human rights-oriented research.
 At the same time, critical analyses of these modes of research and the complex ethical questions they raise for community-university collaborations specifically and for social science and the humanities research more broadly, is essential.
 Drawing on case studies from research conducted with people seeking asylum and refugees, and community organisations seeking to bring about systematic change, and this presentation will reflect on the ethical and epistemological issues that arise when conducting community-based and collaborative research.